gardener/gardener-extension-provider-gcp/docs/proposals/flexible-network-configuration-spec.md

     }

     if sub != nil {
+        // sub.Network is a self-link; compare the resource name suffix against VPC.Name if lastPathSegment(sub.Network) != infraConfig.Networks.VPC.Name {
+            allErrs = append(allErrs, field.Invalid(..., "worker subnet does not belong to the referenced VPC")) }

         // 3. subnet CIDR contains shoot.spec.networking.nodes, non-overlapping with pods/services
         // subnetCIDR.ValidateSubset(nodes) — the nodes CIDR must fit inside the subnet